WILL 1980s BASEBALL CARDS EVER BE WORTH ANYTHING

 On the demand side, interest in 1980s cards does remain, but mostly for star players and rookie cards.
 Casual collectors who weren’t even born in the 1980s yet still seek out affordable stars from that time to build sets.
 Iconic players like Rickey Henderson, Wade Boggs, Tony Gwynn, and Ozzie Smith saw huge stats and longevity in their careers, ensuring their early cards remain relevant.
 Meanwhile, the chance to find a true superstar player’s first Bowman or Topps card from that decade could create excitement.
 But for most role players and career minor leaguers, demand is quite low.

-Read also: UPPER DECK 1993 BASEBALL CARDS
+Read also: BEST BASEBALL CARDS TO OWN

 Naturally, the performance and careers of the players featured on the cards affects values too.
 The 1980s produced many future Hall of Famers as well as popular all-decade players.
 But there are also hundreds upon hundreds of non-descript cards without much ongoing interest.
 Time has also revealed which promising youngsters didn’t pan out or were injured.
 So stellar individual player performance creates demand, while injuries and lack of success undermine values longterm for those cards.